STProgrammer/AI-methods-and-application/README.md

 Folder for solutions to some exercises and examokes from "AI methods and applications" course.

-It contains codes about K-nn algorhtms, ant colony optimization, Q-learning, collaborative filtering, text preprocessing, some dynamic programming examples.
+It contains codes about K-nn algorhtms, ant colony optimization, Q-learning, collaborative filtering, text preprocessing and some dynamic programming examples among other stuff.